 Linville Gorge is one of Eastern America's most scenic and rugged gorges, created by the scouring action of the Linville River.
+Sometimes it is referred to as the "Grand Canyon of Eastern USA."
 The steep walls of the Gorge enclose the Linville River for 12 miles.
-The river's swift waters descend over 2,000 feet before breaking into the open levels of the Catawba Valley.
-Elevation averages 4,000 feet atop Hawksbill Mountain to 2,000 feet on Linville River.
-The 12,000-acre Linville Gorge Wilderness in the western North Carolina Mountains is part of the Pisgah National Forest.
+Elevation ranges from 4,000 ft. atop Hawksbill Mountain to 2,000 ft. at the river on the valley floor.
+The 12,000-acre Linville Gorge Wilderness Area in the western North Carolina Mountains is part of the Pisgah National Forest.

-Trails on both rims of the distinctly V-shaped gorge lead down to the river, and the descent is always steep.
-The Cabin Trail, on the west rim, drops almost 1,000 feet in 3/4 of a mile.
+Trails on both rims of the U-shaped gorge lead down to the river, and the descent is steep.
+The Cabin Trail on the west rim drops almost 1,000 ft. in elevation in 3/4-mile.
 The Linville Gorge Trail is the major connecting trail.
 It parallels the river on its west side for about 12 miles.
 On the west rim, seven trails descend from the access road SR-1238 (the Kistler Memorial Highway) to the Linville Gorge Trail.
-On the east rim, three trails lead from Forest Road 210 to the river, and only one of these, Spence Ridge, receives regular use and is likely to be clear of downed trees.
-Trails also lead from Forest Road 210 to Table Rock and Hawksbill Mountains, two of the most distinctive peaks in the southern Appalachians.
+On the east rim, three trails lead from Forest Road 210 to the river, and only one of these, Spence Ridge, receives regular use and maintenance.
+Trails also lead from Forest Road 210 to Table Rock and Hawksbill Mountains.

 More about Linville Gorge

-Linville Gorge is formed by Jonas Ridge on the east, and Linville Mountain on the west and is bisected by the Linville River, which drops into the valleys below.
-The odd assortment of rock formations located on Jonas Ridge include Sitting Bear, Hawksbill, Table Rock, and the Chimneys.
-The terrain is extremely steep and rugged with numerous rock formations.
+Linville Gorge is formed by Jonas Ridge on the east and Linville Mountain on the west and is bisected by the Linville River, which drops into the valleys below.
+Interesting rock formations located on Jonas Ridge include Sitting Bear, Hawksbill, Table Rock, and the Chimneys.
 It is covered by a dense hardwood/pine forest and a wide variety of smaller trees and other plants.
-Recreation opportunities include hiking, backpacking, rock climbing, fishing, and hunting.
+Recreation includes hiking, backpacking, rock climbing, fishing, and hunting.

 Grandfather Ranger District, Pisgah National Forest